Some configuration results for area-minimizing cones: Introduction

+Prior to this paper, all known regular area-minimizing cones are tightly related to either group actions or the theory of isoparametric foliations on spheres.
+The above theorems in particular break these restrictions.
+Moreover, a corollary of the theorems from the point of set theory is established as follow. \begin{cor} Regular area-minimizing cones in Euclidean spaces and closed minimal submanifolds in Euclidean spheres share the same cardinality. \end{cor}

-The main tool is Lawlor's criterion for a regular cone to be area-minimizing.
+The main tool is Lawlor's curvature criterion for a regular cone to be area-minimizing.
 To be self-contained we briefly explain his method in \S 2.
 Some useful information about minimal product will be given in \S 3.
-Finally, the proof of Theorem \ref{main} and more results (also interesting) by applying Lawlor's criterion are collected in \S 4.
+Finally, the proofs of the theorems and corollary and more subtle results partially answering $(\star)$ and complementing the theorems are collected in \S 4.

-{\ }\\ Acknowledgment.
-The author wishes to thank Professor Blaine Lawson for drawing his attention to the powerful work \cite{Law} by Professor Gary Lawlor.
+{\ }\\ {\bf Acknowledgments. }The author wishes to thank Professor Blaine Lawson for drawing his attention to the powerful work \cite{Law} of Professor Gary Lawlor.
+This work was sponsored in part by NSFC (Grant Nos.
+12022109, 11971352).